Pop Culture Classroom: Need

 The need for literacy education in Colorado inspired the Classroom program.
 High percentages of elementary and middle school-aged children in Colorado do not have or cannot afford after-school care.
 Additionally, several studies show that children who receive arts education often outperform children who do not in most educational areas.

 Curriculum

-Pop Culture Classroom’s “Storytelling Through Comics” curriculum is designed to educate 11- to 14-year-old students (grades 5-8) about literacy and the arts.
-The common core curriculum enhances students’ writing and reading abilities and artistic skills through an interactive educational experience focused around comic books and graphic novels.
-It can be offered as an after-school course, a stand-alone unit, or as a complement to an existing language arts curriculum in a classroom.
+Pop Culture Classroom's “Storytelling Through Comics” curriculum was designed to educate 11 to 14 year-old students (grades 5-8) about literacy and the arts.
+The common core curriculum enhanced students’ writing and reading abilities and artistic skills through an interactive educational experience focused around comic books and graphic novels.
+It could be offered as an after-school course, a stand-alone unit, or as a complement to an existing language arts curriculum in a classroom.

-The six-week program is broken out into a series of distinct lesson modules:
+The six-week program was broken out into a series of distinct lesson modules: